Nicholas-Ray-NAU/CS386_Team_Project_F22/deliverable_1.md

 - "Website games are more accusable than any other way to play games"
 Assessment: Nice to have

-Who was interviewed and who participated in the interview (Suji baek) When
-Customer segment
+## Suji Baek interviewed Bryson
+When: September 19, 2022
+Customer segment: Casual game player early 20's
-Key insights from the interview
+Key insights from the interview:
-Representative quotes
+- People not only playing PC casual game, also the console game or etc.
+- The reason why playing PC casual game is easy & quick.
+- Casual game players could want to play with a real user.
+Representative quotes: "The reason why I playing the casual game is easy & quick."
-Assessment: Must have / Nice to have / Don’t care (how the interviewee sees the solution)
+Assessment: Nice to have

 ## Zachary Hallemeyer interviewed Shehla Eggen
 When: September 21, 2022